-Experimental studies have established that activating the CRF-1 way in the brain or colon allows for the recovery from diarrhoea and predominantly irritable bowel syndrome (stimulation of colon motility, activation of mast cells and serotonin, defecation / watery diarrhoea and visceral hyperalgesia).
+Experimental studies have established that activating the CRF-1 way in the brain or colon allows recovery from diarrhoea and predominantly irritable bowel syndrome (stimulation of colon motility, activation of mast cells and serotonin, defecation / watery diarrhoea and visceral hyperalgesia).
 In contrast, selective CRF-1 antagonists or CRF-1 / CRF-2 antagonists abrogated or decreased

 In contrast, CRF-2 signalling in the colon moistened CRF with mediated stimulation of the motor function of the colon and visceral hyperalgesia.